Sparronator9999/YAMDCC/README.md

 ## Supported Laptops

-Currently, only the MSI GF63 Thin 11SC is supported, with support for more MSI laptops Coming Soon™.
+Currently, there is only a config for the MSI GF63 Thin 11SC, but other MSI laptops with a 10th-gen or later Intel CPU should also work, just with an incorrect default fan curve.

-In the meantime, you must make your own config for your laptop (tutorial Coming Soon™).

-This should be as easy as supplying your laptop's default fan curves to the Defaut profile in a copy of an existing MSI laptop config, however some MSI laptops have a few extra setting located at different EC registers.
-Try looking up similar fan control utilities (most are written for Linux).
+An update will add support for reading the default fan curve of more MSI laptops (including 9th-gen and older).

 Other laptop brands are not officially supported.
 You can still try and make your own config, but chances are you're looking for [NoteBook FanControl](https://github.com/UraniumDonut/nbfc-revive) instead.

+### Community tested laptops

+The following laptops are confirmed to work by the community:

+- MSI Katana GF66 12UG (thanks @porkmanager)
+- MSI Vector GP78 HX 13V (thanks @Twisted6)

+### Config disclaimers

+- The config format is very likely to change multiple times during YAMDCC's development before release, and as such will break in new updates.
+Check the git history before updating.

-**Please avoid asking me (or other people) in the issue tracker to create a config for you.**
+- **Please avoid asking me (or other people) in the issue tracker to create a config for you.**
   **Unless we have your specific laptop model (which we probably don't), we will not be able to** **help you outside of the general instructions.**

 ## Comparison